hartmath/zipp-app/README.md

-# Firebase Studio - Zippclip
+# Zipplign

-This is a Next.js video-sharing app, similar to TikTok, created in Firebase Studio.
+Zipplign is a Next.js social video app.
+Backend is powered by Supabase (auth, database, storage).
+Payments via Stripe.
+Branding and assets belong to Zipplign.

 ## Getting Started